cauldron/py-semantic-taxonomy/README.md

 ### Background and Design Goals

 This project has been based on our experiences using [SKOSMOS](https://skosmos.org/) for the [Sentier.dev taxonomic vocabulary](https://vocab.sentier.dev/en/).
-The RDF graph data sturcture and the SKOSMOS software itself work really well for a certain set of use cases, but for our specific needs and user community, the choice of PHP, Jena, SPARQL for writing queries, and built-in search indexer all posed barriers to productive software and vocabulary maintenance.
+The RDF graph data structure and the SKOSMOS software itself work well for a certain set of use cases, but for our specific needs and user community, the choice of PHP, Jena, SPARQL for writing queries, and built-in search indexer all posed barriers to productive software and vocabulary maintenance.

 In `py_semantic_taxonomy` we have the following goals:

-* Easier redirection of IRIs to the correct resource and media type
-* API which uses JSON-LD as its native data format (Semantic Web-compatibility)
+* Native support for [XKOS](https://rdf-vocabulary.ddialliance.org/xkos.html) [Correspondence and ConceptAssociation classes](https://rdf-vocabulary.ddialliance.org/xkos.html#correspondences)
+* A stricter set of validation classes and functions for input data to ensure consistency in how objects are described.
+* Web interface to allow for browsing, and basic data entry and editing
+* API to allow for the complete set of CRUD operations
-* API which provides common graph queries without needing to learn SPARQL
+* API provides common graph queries without needing to learn SPARQL
+* IRIs should resolve to HTML or RDF serialized resources, depending on requested media type
+* Web interface supports high quality multilingual search without configuration pain
+* Python client library which provides convenience wrappers around API

+This means that we want the following technical capabilities which are missing or more difficult than they need to be in SKOSMOS:

 * Better query performance by optimizing database indices for a small set of needed edges
-* Easier customization of the UI
+* Easy customization of the UI
-* Pluggable search index which can more easily support semantic queries and text internationalization
+* Pluggable search index
-* Python client library which provides convenience wrappers around JSON-LD data structures
-* Native support for [XKOS](https://rdf-vocabulary.ddialliance.org/xkos.html) [Correspondence and ConceptAssociation classes](https://rdf-vocabulary.ddialliance.org/xkos.html#correspondences)
-* A stricter set of validation classes for input data to ensure consistency in how objects are described.

 ### Concepts and Concept Schemes